-The existing Vondeling landfill site which was closed on the 30th of June 2017situated about three kilometres east from the CBD, and the new Makhado Landfill site is situated at about seven km west of main CBD.
-With the closure of Vondeling landfill site, the new Makhado landfill site with an estimated life span of 50 years has started with the operation on the 01st of July 2017 and will be under an operation of an appointed private company.
+The existing Vondeling landfill site which was closed on the 30th of June 2017 situated about three kilometres east from the CBD, and the new Makhado Landfill site is situated at about seven km west of main CBD.
+With the closure of Vondeling landfill site, the new Makhado landfill site with an estimated life span of 50 years has started with the operation on the 01st of July 2017 and is under operation by an appointed private company.

 The municipality's By-law was promulgated in 2014 and waste management policy was approved by the municipality in 2014 which stipulates all functions and services rendered by Waste Management Division (WMD) within the Municipality.
-According the 2011 Census there are approximately 134889 households, with 13606 receiving waste management services, and 19491 receive number of service.
+The total population of Makhado has decrease from 516 031 in 2011 (Based on the 2011 census outcome) to 502 397 due to the new demarcation of the municipal boundaries.
+The number of households have increase from 134 889 households (Census 2011) to 140 338, with 30 358 household receiving waste management services.
 No households are serviced by private refuse removal service providers.
-The number of households not receiving services is approximately 121283 (according to Makhado IDP 2017).
-There are approximately R 8 197 780.00 (annual billing for 2015/16) generated from residential, commercial and industrial customers made up of industry, commerce, schools and home businesses.
+The number of households not receiving services is approximately 109 980.
+There are approximately R 14 410 000.00 (annual billing for 2022/23) generated from residential, commercial and industrial customers made up of industry, commerce, schools and home businesses.